MerginMaps/docs/src/setup/sign-up-to-mergin-maps/index.md

 ## Forgotten password

-If you forget your password, you can reset it through the [Mergin website](https://app.merginmaps.com/login/reset).
+If you forget your password, you can reset it through the <AppDomainNameLink id="login/reset" desc="Mergin website"  />.

 ## Next steps
 Welcome to <MainPlatformName />!

 You can get up-to-speed quickly by following our [Quick Start tutorials](../../tutorials/capturing-first-data/index.md).